Point Cloud Conversion to 3D Modeling: The Roadway as it is

 Building Construction Design: Diversity and Complexity

-No two buildings will be the same.
-The HVAC systems layout, MEP connections, structural skeleton of the building, firefighting systems and many other aspects need to be modeled precisely during point cloud conversions to take accurate and informed decisions.
+No two buildings are the same.
+The HVAC systems layout, MEP connections, structural skeleton of the building, firefighting systems and several other aspects need to be modeled precisely during point cloud conversions.
+It helps immensely in making accurate and informed decisions.

-Other times, in addition to the complexity, it is required that parts of the facility are to be retrofitted or renovated while the remaining of the facility is still operational.
-Healthcare facilities projects often face this situation and are the most difficult to deal with.
+Other times, in addition to the complexity, it is required that parts of the facility are to be retrofitted or renovated while the remaining facility is still operational.
+Healthcare facilities projects often face such situations, and are the most difficult to deal with.

 Point Cloud Conversion: Going down the Road

-Ideally, when the point cloud scans or the point cloud mesh when imported in BIM platforms like Revit, each object can be identified distinctly.
-It is usually because when the photos are taken with high definition scanners, they give a true color for 3D point cloud so that every element can be differentiated and an intelligent BIM model can be created.
+Point cloud scans or the point cloud mesh when are imported in BIM platforms like Revit, each object can be identified distinctly.
+It is because when the photos are taken with high definition scanners, they give a true color for 3D point cloud so that every element can be differentiated and an intelligent BIM model can be created.

 So when the laser scans or the point cloud data is populated, it reads the intelligence within in form of motion data like in video games.
-It essentially reads using a number of scanners by translators and BIM companies can convert this into 3D BIM models.
+BIM companies can convert this into 3D BIM models.

-At any time during the conversion, there will be millions of points being scanned during the scanning and more the density of points more will be accuracy in generating models.
-Usually, the distance between any two points on the cloud will be as low as 2-3 mm so that the generation of 3D geometry is easier and interpolation can be avoided to a greater extent.
+There are millions of points being scanned during the scanning process; and more the density of points, more will be the accuracy in generating models.
+Usually, the distance between any two points on the cloud is as low as 2-3 mm so that the generation of 3D geometry is easier and interpolation can be avoided to a greater extent.

 Point Cloud Conversion: The Roadblocks